MicrosoftDocs/azure-docs/articles/security/benchmarks/content-delivery-network-security-baseline.md

 >[!NOTE]
 >Because the Responsibility field is set to "Not applicable", this section will be omitted from the published baseline.

-**Guidance**: Not applicable; CDN doesn't provide capability to support strong authentication.
+**Guidance**: Not applicable; Content Delivery Network does not provide capability to support strong authentication.

 **Azure Security Center monitoring**: Not applicable